FaurinFox/Cleverbot/README.md

 })();
 ```

-The second way is importing it in CommonJS instead.
+Another way is importing it in CommonJS instead, though this import differs from our recommended one.

 Note however, that importing this package this way requires the import to be within an async function!